Back

 • Work bags for some employees

+Taxpayers are responsible for the accuracy of information in their returns, regardless of the source of advice (friends, online, or AI).
 Intentionally overclaiming deductions can lead to penalties.
-Taxpayers are responsible for the accuracy of information in their returns, regardless of the source of advice—whether from friends, online sources, or AI.

 The ATO reminds workers to update their superannuation details, as changes including "payday super" take effect from July 1.